Usability Testing Methods

 Remote vs. In-person

-Remote usability testing is usually conducted with the help of a usability testing platform like UXtweak.
+Remote usability testing is usually conducted with the help of an online usability testing platform.
 It helps you gather insights about users and their behavior, analyze data and make reports, as well as conduct the study itself.
-See our guide focused specifically on Remote usability testing to learn more.

 In-person usability testing, on the other hand, is conducted with the researcher and tester being at the same physical location.
 The researcher is in full control of the study and gets instant, real-time feedback.
+They can also observe nonverbal communication much better and used advanced lab equipment like eye-tracking.

 Combining those 4 methods gives us access to a large number of other hybrid approaches to usability testing.
 Here are some of them explained: